Learn How To Properly Jump Start A Dead Battery

 (if you are using battery jumper cables, repeat #2 on the other car before continuing to the next step.)

-3. Next clamp the negative (black - ) onto the vehicle (black - ) battery post.
+3. Next clamp the negative (black - ) onto the vehicle (black - ) battery post or the engine block or the negative lead away from the battery.
 Again, if you can't find the battery, locate the alternative battery jump location marked " - " or connect to bare, unpainted, metal like the engine or frame of the car.

 (if you are using battery jumper cables, repeat #3 before continuing to the next step)